Teleri Wyn Davies: Personal life

 As a child, Davies attended Ysgol Bro Tegid and Ysgol Y Berwyn, Y Bala, before studying law at Bangor University where she graduated with a first class degree.
 After completing the Legal Practice Course (LPC) at the University of Chester in 2019, she joined Gamlins LLP in Llandudno, where she works as a solicitor alongside her rugby career.

 Davies' father was rugby player Bryan 'Yogi' Davies, who was paralysed from the neck down after a scrum collapsed as he captained Bala RUFC against Nant Conwy in what was to be his retirement game in April 2007.
-He passed away as a result of his injury in 2013.
+He died as a result of his injury in 2013.

 Davies admits she held a "grudge" against the sport following her father's injury, but after a heart-to-heart prior to his death decided to return to rugby in his honour.
 In an interview, Davies said: "I feel closest to my dad when I’m playing rugby."

 Davies also plays the piano and the harp in her free time.
 She is a fluent Welsh speaker.